-A serendipitous encounter with a painting in Los Angeles led Guillaume Levy-Lambert on a quest to understand and on a mission to spread art’s uniquely powerful transformative power – as a collector, as a gallerist, and as an artist.
-Guillaume is a co-founder of Art Porters gallery in Singapore, whose mission is "sharing happiness with art”.
+Guillaume is the co-founder of the Art Porters gallery in Singapore and the MaGMA Collection.
 A former investment banker, then regional CEO of a major advertising agency, with more than 30 years experience in Asia, Guillaume is also the founder of Tyna, a consultancy with a mission of inspiring and guiding re-inventions.
 An active member of YPO, Guillaume is a graduate of HEC Paris (M.Sc.
 Management 1982), and participated in programs at NYU’s Stern graduate business school, ESADE in Barcelona and Stanford University.
 He received the Philips Scientific Prize for the Young (1979), Campaign Asia Pacific’s accolade for best advertising network head (2004), and the award of Chevalier de l’Ordre National du Mérite (2009).
 If you would like to view Guillaume’s short film Evidence, please visit https://www.magma.sg/evidence

 Jessica Hawkins has been serving the Metropolitan Police Department, in Washington D.C, (MPDC) since May of 2000.
 Prior to that, she served as a police officer for six years in the Shenandoah Valley of Virginia.
 She is currently assigned to the Executive Office of the Chief of Police, Strategic Change Division, Special Liaison Branch where she supervises the LGBT Liaison and Deaf and Hard of Hearing Unit.
 In February of 2014, Jessica announced to MPD and the world, that she is transgender and began living her life full-time as her authentic self.
 Since then, she has strived to strengthen the MPD’s relationship with the LGBT community.
 Jessica was born in Miami, Florida and attended Lord Fairfax Community College and Northern Virginia Community College throughout her young adult years.